paul-hammant/tbd/content/observed-habits/index.md

 implementing of the wire mocking (service virtualization) of dependent tiers outside the team, is a given.
 The highest accomplished Trunk-Based Development teams employ mocking of tiers within the same application, in order to make tests fast and stable.
 Technologies such as Mountebank{{< ext url="http://www.mbtest.org" >}} make programming working with wire mocking easy.
-Tiers refers to a layer-cake view of an applications construction, of course.
+Tiers refer to a layer-cake view of an applications construction, of course.

 With a Microcosm strategy which delivers shared nothing for a developer workstation, it is acknowledged that non-functional consistency with production has been thrown out of the window and that only functional correctness